TomaszFuszara/SensorsProject/ReadMe.md

-# SensorsProject# SensorsProject
+# SensorsProject#
-Hello.
-This is where We will be putting our work.
-Please create your branches.
-I think everyone can take one module and make software for said module.<br>
-Modules:<br>
-Tempareture sensor<br>
-Humidity sensor<br>
-Photoresistor<br>
-LCD display<br>
-black ice detection
+This is my code for Discovery board.
+It serves as SPI Master.
+I calls Bluepill board and asks for temp.
+You can use it to do something similar for humidity or light intensity.